magahu/my-polls-site/README.md

 # MY POLLS SITE

-"Encuestados" is public site for share and solve polls based on the "Writing your first Django app" tutorial in the Django documentation but improve it adding a complete users interface and a more complex and safe functionality using the Django authentication system.
+**Encuestados** is public site for share and solve polls based on the "Writing your first Django app" tutorial in the Django documentation but improve it adding a complete users interface and a more complex and safe functionality using the Django authentication system.
 I developed this project in Django 3.0.7 and works with two apps: **users and polls**.